VerKnowSys/svdOS/README.md

 ## Known issues/ problems:

+* Only SSH ED25519 pub-keys are supported at the moment.

 * After installation default SSH port (22) is switched to ServeD SSH port (60022).

 * `setup-dedicated-system` manages `~/.ssh/config` entries automatically - in case of interruption or crash caused by an error - it doesn't invoke any cleanup, hence config has to be fixed manually.

-* SSH RSA keys are not supported at the moment.

 ## My other projects that are part of the system: